 In this paper, we aim to estimate the burden of childhood asthma due to NO2 exposure using state specific asthma incidence rates and compare the change in estimates from those produced by Alotaibi et al. (2019) using a flat national (country) asthma incidence rate, as is typically done (add Haneen’s European assessment, Susan Annenberg’s paper, Haneen’s Bradford two papers, and California and 10 European cities assessment).

+Study area and time points

 Census data